Texas Sales Tax

 - What should I do if the previous owner has unpaid taxes?

-- Do I need to apply for a new seller's permit if I buy another business?
+- Do I need to apply for a new sales and use tax permit if I buy another business?

 - Do I need to tell the Comptroller I am closing or selling my business?